PHIL301 -- Ancient Philosophy -- Fall 2019

 Assignment for Second Paper:

 Paper should be 6-8 pages, double-spaced, formatted in Times New Roman, 12-point, with 1-inch margins on all sides.
 Your name, date, and "PHIL301" top right.
 Do not submit incorrectly formatted papers.
 Be sure that your thesis statement addresses the prompt clearly and specifically.
-Use WORD (so, a file ending in .doc or .docx), and submit electronically as an attachment sent from your bridgew.edu email account.
-This is due in my inbox NLT 10:00am, Monday, Dec 17.
+Use WORD (so, a file ending in .doc or .docx), and submit electronically either on Blackboard or as an attachment sent from your bridgew.edu email account.
+This is due in my inbox NLT 10:00am, Monday, Dec 16.

 Topic - CHOOSE ONE: